toslali-ibm/llm-d-benchmark/workload/report/README.md

 ### Transforming harness native formats to a benchmark report

 The native formats returned by different harnesses may be converted to a benchmark report using [convert.py](convert.py).
-This file when executed directly as a script will import the native results data of a harness and print to `stdout` a benchmark report.
-This file can also be used as a library, to import results files as a `BenchmarkReport`.
+This file when executed directly as a script will import the native results data of a harness and print to `stdout` a benchmark report, or save a report to file if a second argument is provided. [convert.py](convert.py) can also be used as a library, to import results files as a `BenchmarkReport` object.
 This is done, for example, in the analysis Jupyter notebook [`analysis.ipynb`](../../analysis/analysis.ipynb).